rfribeiro/mask-detector/README.md

 OR

 Run the **03-detect_face_using_mask.py** using **python 03-detect_face_using_mask.py** passing an image on the command line **--image** or the default will launch the webcam.

+The script uses two steps the first one to "detect" faces on the images and it uses the OpenCV library and after, all faces found pass to the "mask" predictor to check if it is using a mask or not.

+The script works with many faces on the screen/images.

 Please install the requirements before running the python script.